oemof/oemof-solph/docs/introductory_tutorials/district_heating_supply.rst

 .. admonition:: Learning
     :class: important

-    After the first step of this tutorial you should be able to do the following:
+    After the first step of this tutorial you should be able to do the

-    * Reading csv.files
+    following:

+    * Read data from csv-files

-    * Initialize a energy system
+    * Initialize an energy system

     * Create simple components

-    * Optimize the dispatch of district heating system
+    * Optimize the dispatch of a district heating system

-    * Visulize results and generate key parameter
+    * Visualize results and compute key parameters

 Step 2: Plan capacity of heat pump and heat storage